-Being a very active kid I needed to find ways of channeling this energy I constantly had.
+Being a very active kid I needed to find ways of channelling this energy I constantly had.
 My mum and dad had gymnastics in mind because my aunty was a gymnast who competed for the Northern Irish team.
 My parents put me into a recreational class to start off and I loved every minute of it!

 Every gymnast will tell you that gymnastics is more of a lifestyle than it is a sport.
 Training comes first, always.
 This can be frustrating at times but having a huge amount of love for the sport and having them personal goals that I set myself makes all the sacrifices worth it.

 Would you like to do a TV show like Strictly Come Dancing (which fellow gymnasts Louis Smith and Claudia Fragapane have both competed in)?